atom0s/XiPackets/lobby/CharacterInfo.md

 ### TC_OPERATION_WORK_USER_FAME_DARK_GUILD_

-_The characters fame amount with an unknown group._
+_The characters Norg fame amount._

 _This value is not used within the client.
 It's value may not be what is expected based on the field name._